-Bill Marlin was born in Big Spring, Texas, the son of an Air Force fighter pilot.
-Like most military brats, Bill moved frequently during his childhood, and Bill has lived in many parts of the country.
+Bill Marlin was born in Big Spring, Texas.
+He joined Franklin D. Azar & Associates, P.C. in September 2015.
+The son of an Air Force fighter pilot, like most military brats, Mr. Marlin moved frequently during his childhood, and has lived in many parts of the country.
 When his father retired from military service, the family settled in a small town in Illinois.
-Bill received his B.A. degree from the University of Illinois in 1983.
+Mr. Marlin received his B.A. degree from the University of Illinois in 1983.
 From his prior travels as a child, Bill knew he wanted to settle in Colorado, and he obtained his law degree from the University of Denver in 1986.

-Bill tried his very first case while he was in his final year of law school, interning for the University of Denver’s Student Law Office.
+Mr. Marlin tried his very first case while he was in his final year of law school, interning for the University of Denver’s Student Law Office.
 It was a small case involving a dispute over a wedding dress between a seamstress and her customer.
-Bill won the case on behalf of his client, and although the verdict amount was relatively small, his client felt that justice had been served.
+Mr. Marlin won the case on behalf of his client, and although the verdict amount was relatively small, his client felt that justice had been served.
 The experience convinced Bill that he wanted to pursue his legal career as a trial lawyer.

-Upon graduation from law school, Bill joined a personal injury law firm.
-As a young associate attorney, Bill distinguished himself as a hard worker who was always eager to get into the courtroom.
+Upon graduation from law school, Mr. Marlin joined a personal injury law firm.
+As a young associate attorney, he distinguished himself as a hard worker who was always eager to get into the courtroom.
 He honed his trial skills trying the firm’s smaller cases, securing many victories along the way.
-Bill was invited to become a shareholder in the firm in 1995.
+Mr. Marlin was invited to become a shareholder in the firm in 1995.
 Several months later, he obtained his first multi-million dollar verdict, securing an award of $8,847,320.00 on behalf of a little girl who had been rendered a paraplegic as a result of a homeowner’s negligence.
 The verdict was the largest in the State of Colorado that year.

-Over the course of his career, Bill has represented many clients suffering from the devastating effects of a traumatic brain injury.
-In 2002, Bill tried a case on behalf of a woman who suffered a traumatic brain injury when her automobile was struck by a drunk driver.
-Following a one week jury trial, Bill and his co-counsel obtained a verdict of $2,146,911.00 on behalf of the woman, which far exceeded the $40,000.00 offered by the drunk driver’s automobile insurance company prior to trial.
+Over the course of his career, Mr. Marlin has represented many clients suffering from the devastating effects of a traumatic brain injury.
+In 2002, he tried a case on behalf of a woman who suffered a traumatic brain injury when her automobile was struck by a drunk driver.
+Following a one-week jury trial, Bill and his co-counsel obtained a verdict of $2,146,911.00 on behalf of the woman, which far exceeded the $40,000.00 offered by the drunk driver’s automobile insurance company prior to trial.